-The rankings presented on this page identify the public high schools in the Dallas area that currently are best preparing their students for college.
-Many DFW high schools offer a four-year curriculum at a single campus., but some school districts, have chosen to operate separate campuses for ninth grade students or for ninth and tenth grade students.
-In this analysis, the performance factors for the Dallas high schools that are a part of these multiple campus arrangements were combined and the schools were evaluated in the same manner as the four-year, single-campus high schools.
+Most Texas high schools offer a four-year curriculum at a single campus, but some school districts have chosen to operate separate campuses for ninth grade students or for ninth and tenth grade students.
+In this analysis, the performance metrics for high schools that are a part of these multiple campus arrangements are combined and the schools are evaluated in the same manner as the four-year, single-campus high schools.
 Other school districts and some charter districts operate schools that teach more than four grades.
 The STAAR assessment student performance metric used in this best Texas high schools ranking is for all grade levels taught at those schools.

 Open enrollment high schools